suneeta-mall/fable-flow/docs/contributing/guidelines.md

 # Contributing Guidelines

-Thank you for your interest in contributing to Fable Flow! 🎉 We welcome contributions from developers, writers, designers, and storytellers who want to help make AI-powered storytelling accessible to everyone.
+Thank you for your interest in contributing to Fable Flow!
+We welcome developers, writers, designers, and storytellers.

 ## 🌟 Ways to Contribute

 ### 🐛 Bug Reports
-- Report issues you encounter
-- Provide detailed reproduction steps
+- Report issues with detailed reproduction steps
 - Include system information and error messages

 ### 💡 Feature Requests
-- Suggest new capabilities
+- Suggest new capabilities or improvements
-- Propose improvements to existing features
-- Share your use cases and requirements
+- Share your use cases

 ### 🔧 Code Contributions
 - Fix bugs and improve performance
-- Add new features and capabilities
+- Add new features
 - Enhance documentation and examples

 ### 📚 Documentation